EasyPost/easy-ui/documentation/specs/ToggleCard.md

 ### Features

-- Toggle control supports all features of the `<Toggle />` component
-- Header alignment can be flipped
 - Header and body are broken into composable pieces

 ## Design

 A `ToggleCard` is a simple compound component consisting of`ToggleCard.Header` and `ToggleCard.Body`.
 It is built on top of the existing `Toggle` and `Card` components.

-The `ToggleCard.Header` will be responsible for rendering the `Toggle` as well as header content passed by the consumer.
+The `ToggleCard.Header` will be responsible for rendering the `Toggle` and the content passed by the consumer.
 The `ToggleCard.Body` will be responsible for rendering the body content passed by the consumer.
-Note, the consumer will **not** need to pass in the `Toggle` component directly, they will only need to pass in the custom header content to render alongside the toggle control in the header.

 No new external dependencies will be introduced.